rockettheme/docs/Docs/wordpress/plugins/rokfeaturetable/INDEX.md

 * Select the `wp_rokfeaturetable.zip` that you just downloaded from your local drive.
 * Click the **Install Now** button.

-Once installation is complete, you'll receive a message (shown above) indicating that the plugin was installed successfully.
+Once installation is complete, you'll receive a message indicating that the plugin was installed successfully.
 To activate RokFeatureTable right away, select **Activate Plugin** from this confirmation page.

 >> NOTE: RocketTheme packages can be updated by uploading the new plugin and/or theme files via FTP, replacing the ones that currently exist on the server.
 Alternatively, you can remove the existing plugin directory you'd like to update via FTP and upload the new package through the backend Installation tool.
 Deleting a plugin and replacing it using only the Plugin Manager can cause plugin settings to be lost.
 In either case, we recommend deactivating the plugin or theme prior to replacing its files.